Anomalous thermal relaxation of Langevin particles in a piecewise-constant potential: piecewise-constant potential

-In~\cite{Mpemba17VRHK} it was argued that the existence of the strong Mpemba effect could be thought of as a topological invariant.
-Namely, it is a non-trivial intersection of the Boltzmann curve and the $a_2=0$ hyperplane.
-The number of times the Boltzmann curve intersects the $a_2=0$ hyperplane is the intersection number and was named the Mpemba index by the authors of~\cite{Mpemba17VRHK}.
-As a topological invariant, the Mpemba index can change under perturbations, but its modulo two can not.
+The existence of the strong Mpemba effect could be thought of as a topological invariant~\cite{Mpemba17VRHK}.
+Namely, it is a non-trivial intersection of the locus of points corresponding to the equilibrium distribution at different temperatures and the $a_2=0$ hyperplane.
+The number of times this locus of points intersects the $a_2=0$ hyperplane is the intersection number and was named the Mpemba index by the authors of~\cite{Mpemba17VRHK}.
+As a topological invariant, the Mpemba index can change under perturbations, but its modulo two cannot.
 Our results show agreement with this assertion.
-In our analysis of the piecewise potential, we show that the strong Mpemba effect cannot be removed or introduced without changing the Mpemba index modulo two, which can only happen if, as laid out in~\cite{Mpemba17VRHK}: \begin{itemize} \item[(i)] The perturbation changes the ordering of the eigenvalues -- it causes $\lambda_3$ to become larger than $\lambda_2$. \item[(ii)] The perturbation causes $a_2(0)$ or $a_2(\infty)$ or both to change sign.
+In our analysis of the piecewise-constant potential, we show that the strong Mpemba effect cannot be removed or introduced without changing the Mpemba index modulo two, which can only happen if, as laid out in~\cite{Mpemba17VRHK}: \begin{itemize} \item[(i)] The perturbation changes the ordering of the eigenvalues -- it causes $\lambda_3$ to become larger than $\lambda_2$. \item[(ii)] The perturbation causes $a_2(0)$ or $a_2(\infty)$ or both to change sign.
 For this to occur, the eigenvector $\psi_2$ must change "direction." \item[(iii)] There is a phase transition.
-For example, the ground state of the system changes. \end{itemize} We obtain the full spectrum of eigenvalues analytically.
-We observe that (i) never happens for the cases we considered.
-Removing or introducing the strong Mpemba effect in the $\alpha=1$ case requires that the system goes through a first-order phase transition (change of ground-state); this is the contour between blue and yellow regions on~\FIG{fig-piecewise-const-alpha-1-U2-0-parity-inv-dir-region-plot-v01.png}.
-In the $\alpha \neq 1$ case, a domain wall corresponds to a first-order phase transition (border between blue and yellow on~\FIG{fig-piecewise-const-alpha-diff-U2-0-parity-inv-dir-num-plot-v02.001.png}), and another is when the eigenvector changes direction (border between green and blue on~\FIG{fig-piecewise-const-alpha-diff-U2-0-parity-inv-dir-num-plot-v02.001.png}).
+For example, the ground state of the system changes. \end{itemize} We obtain the full spectrum of eigenvalues analytically and conclude that eigenvalues $\lambda_2$ and $\lambda_3$ do not cross in our case; thus, (i) never happens.
+In our case, removing or introducing the strong Mpemba effect requires that the system goes through a change of the direction of the eigenvector (ii) or through a phase transition (iii), or both.

+\FIG{fig-piecewise-const-alpha-1-U2-0-parity-inv-dir-region-plot-v01.png},~\FIG{fig-piecewise-const-alpha-0-U2-0-parity-inv-dir-region-plot-v01.png}, and~\FIG{fig-piecewise-const-alpha-diff-U2-0-parity-inv-dir-num-plot-v02.001.png} provide a simple phase diagrams.
+The green, yellow, and blue regions are divided by domain walls, demarking the region of existence of the direct, the inverse strong Mpemba effect, and the absence of both effects, respectively.